vanestw/Tanner-Van-Es/README.md

 1. Go to github.com and create an account.

-2. Within powershell or terminal type the following commands:
+2. Within PowerShell or terminal type the following commands:

 ```bash
 git config --global user.email "your school email address"